netdata/go.d.plugin/modules/lighttpd/README.md

-# lighttpd
+# Lighttpd monitoring with Netdata

 [`Lighttpd`](https://www.lighttpd.net/) is an open-source web server optimized for speed-critical environments while remaining standards-compliant, secure and flexible

-This module will monitor one or more `Lighttpd` servers depending on configuration.
+This module will monitor one or more `Lighttpd` servers, depending on your configuration.

 ## Requirements